hharryyf/codeforcepractice/README.md

 follows, for each 1 to m create a vertex, for each 1 - n create a vertex, then v is in set i we connect i to v + m with cost -a[i] - b[v], then run the MST algorithm. https://codeforces.com/contest/1408/problem/E

+771. Virus (diff=2500, range tree on queries, union-find) This problem is quite routine.
+We can reformulate the problem as each edge has a time interval of existence and we must support insert, delete, query the size of the connected component.
+This can be done efficiently by range tree on queries and process the queries offline with the support of a union by rank structure. https://codeforces.com/contest/1423/problem/H